-Thank you for your interest in Youth Flag Football with the Brighton Parks & Recreation Department.
-Brighton Youth Sports Department we strongly believe that flag football is a sport that everyone can play regardless of skill, size, or strength.
+At the Brighton Youth Sports Department we strongly believe that flag football is a sport that everyone can play regardless of skill, size, or strength.

 - Games are based on the NFL "Air it Out" format, where each team plays with 5 players on the field at a time.

 - Games and practices are held at local parks.
-Here at the Brighton Parks & Recreation Department each child plays equal time no matter the skill level.
+Each child plays equal time no matter the skill level.

-- Practices will be held twice a week.
+- All practices will be held on weekdays and are determined by the team's coach.
 Coaches will call the parents to let them know the days practices have been scheduled.
-All practices will be held on weekdays and are determined by the coach of that team.

-- Players are placed on team according to age.
+- Players are placed on a team according to age.

 - Each child will be given a game shirt for them to keep.

 - Players are not required to wear cleats.
-No player will be allowed to wear metal cleats.
+No player are allowed to wear metal cleats.

 - Players will also be issued flag belts, by the coaches, to wear during games and practice.